illinois-cs241/illinois-cs241.github.io/_posts/2016-10-06-overworked_interns.md

 If the simulator stops without billing the companies just hit `CTRL+C`.

 ## Grading
-Your grade will depend on having a filled out the Google form (see link at the top of this page) with correct answers and having a working solution.
+Your grade depends on having a good working solution.

 A good solution must have the following: